amrelhusseiny/amrelhusseiny.github.io/content/blog/004_linux_0001_understanding_linux_networking/004_linux_0001_understanding_linux_networking_part_1.md

-## Simple look at the Network flow
+## Network flow in brief
 ![Simplified Network Stack workings](net_stack_simplified.jpg) **Figure B :** simple explanation of what is being allocated and how packet goes though Kernel :
-1) Very early at Kernel boot up, the CPUY allocates packet buffers (RX and TX buffers), and build file descriptors.
+1) Very early at Kernel boot up, the CPU allocates packet buffers (RX and TX buffers), and build file descriptors.
 2) CPU informs the NIC that new descriptors has been created for the NIC to start using.
 3) DMA (Direct Access Memory) fetches descriptors.
 4) Packet arrives at NIC.
 5) DMA Writes the packet to the RX Ring buffer.
 6) NIC informs the driver which informs the CPU that new traffic is ready to be processed using _Hardware Interrupt (IRQ)_.
-7) After the 1st Hardware interrupt, the Interrupt handler masks it, and instead the driver utilizes the use of _Software Interrupt (SoftIRQ)_ which is much less costly to the CPU (Hardware Interrupts cannot be interrupted which is very costly for the CPU).
+8) After the 1st Hardware interrupt, the Interrupt handler masks it, and instead the driver utilizes the use of _Software Interrupt (SoftIRQ)_ which is much less costly to the CPU (Hardware Interrupts cannot be interrupted which is very costly for the CPU).
+9) The SoftIRQ invokes the NAPI subsystem (Wakes up), which calls the NIC Driver's Polling function.
-8) CPU process the incoming packets.
+9) CPU process the incoming packets.
+10) After a certain time of the SoftIRQs budget runs out, the NAPI system gets back to sleep, if the budget of the SoftIRQs runs out, the CPU moves on to the next task, and the _time_squeezed_ counter in the /proc/net/softnet_stats is incremented by 1.

+At NIC initiation, the driver does teh following :
+1) Allocates Rx & Tx queues in memory (DMA space).
+2) Enable NAPI, which is off by default.
+3) Register an Interrupt Handler.
+4) Enable Hardware interrupts

+I would recommend for a detailed description of the flow, to check [this link](https://blog.packagecloud.io/monitoring-tuning-linux-networking-stack-receiving-data/)

 ## Keywords
 - File Descriptor : is a number the operating system uses to identify an open file